 Great leaders pursue leadership excellence with the commitment of a world-class athlete.
 They know it’s a challenging, continuous journey that requires hard work and determined attention.

-2. Carve out space to work on the business
+2. Create space to work on the business

 Successful leaders routinely carve out time and space away from everyday business issues to reflect, acquire new knowledge and focus on strategy.

-This discipline allows them to gain the clarity they need to navigate the day-to-day challenges while keeping their company on course for long-term success.
+This discipline allows them to gain the clarity and perspective they need to navigate the day-to-day challenges while keeping their company on course for long-term success.

 They fight the instinct to always be in “go” mode, forcing themselves to take time for thoughtful decisions.